Bloc/jottly-checkpoints/14-CSS-for-header-nav-content.md

 ![](http://cl.ly/WHHY/12-style-header.png)

-In this checkpoint, we'll update the navigation style, the header text and the email input form.
+In this checkpoint we'll update the navigation style, the header text and the email input form.

 ### Navigation